MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/how-to/using-azure-keyvault.md

 Register-SecretVault -Module Az.KeyVault -Name AzKV -VaultParameters $VaultParameters
 ```

-## Using Azure Key Vault secrets in automation
+## Use Azure Key Vault secrets in automation

 Now that you have registered your Azure Key Vault with **SecretManagement** you can view secrets
 with `Get-SecretInfo`, get secrets with `Get-Secret`, create and update secrets with `Set-Secret`,